Machine Learning Neutrino-Nucleus Cross Sections

-It is similarly critical to extend the data-driven approach to incorporate multiple different sources of physics information.
-Exclusive final-state data will be necessary to fully exploit the unprecedented resolution of the DUNE experiment, which will require a ML approach agnostic to particle multiplicity.
-Furthermore, as discussed above, incorporation of electron data is expected to resolve the octant degeneracy~\cite{DUNE:2020ypp}.
+Incorporation of electron data is expected to resolve the octant degeneracy~\cite{DUNE:2020ypp}.
 It will moreover resolve the degeneracies between the five structure functions in Eq.~\eqref{eq:nuAd2}, potentially allowing a better extraction of these quantities as physics targets in their own right.
 The situation is more complicated for simultaneously analyzing neutrino and antineutrino data, which involve distinct structure functions for non-isoscalar nuclei such as argon; further data and/or theory inputs are required.
 It may also be useful to incorporate data from multiple experiments with different kinematic coverage and physics priors from e.g.~perturbative QCD and nuclear effective field theories.
 There are clear opportunities for synergy with the closely related NNSF$\nu$ approach~\cite{Candido:2023utz}, efforts to constrain NN models of response functions with electron scattering data~\cite{Sobczyk:2024ajv}, and experiments probing nuclear structure such as the Electron-Ion Collider (EIC)~\cite{Accardi:2012qut,AbdulKhalek:2021gbh,AbdulKhalek:2022hcn}.
-Extensions of this work to semi-inclusive processes like electroweak pion production will be essential for leveraging the full power of DUNE datasets.
-These will require generalized structure function parameterizations involving low-energy versions of transverse-momentum-dependent parton distribution functions (TMDPDFs).
-It is noteworthy that an inclusive analysis alone may already be sufficient for other experiments including T2K and Hyper-Kamiokande (although differences in ND and FD composition add other complications for these cases).

 DUNE and other accelerator neutrino experiments can provide a wealth of data enabling novel searches in the neutrino sector and new understanding of nonperturbative QCD in neutrino-nucleus scattering.
 Data-driven cross-section modeling with ML enables accurate neutrino oscillation analyses without any of the nuclear theory assumptions entering standard, microscopic-theory-driven approaches.
 Strong complementarity between data-driven and microscopic-theory-driven modeling will enable important cross checks on both approaches, e.g., tests for whether beyond-Standard-Model physics is being absorbed into data-driven cross-section models.
 A combination of data-driven and microscopic-theory-driven approaches provides a promising route towards maximizing the discovery potential of DUNE.